How The U.S. Department of Housing Classifies a First-Time Home Buyer

 Browse the web to find out the average cost of homes in your target locations.
 Then check an online mortgage calculator to estimate your monthly payments based on a rough home value and your down payment.
 When you are ready to meet with a lender, compare loan interest rates across different financial institutions, including banks and credit unions.
-Financial experts are projecting rates will remain low through 2021 and perhaps beyond.
-Before you begin shopping for a home for the first time, apply for a mortgage pre approval.
+Before you begin shopping for a home for the first time, apply for a mortgage pre-approval.
 Not only will this filter your home search, it will also represent to real estate agents and sellers that you are a bona fide buyer.

 8. How Much Can You Actually Afford?

 Qualification and affordability are not necessarily the same.
 Qualification is based on a set of guidelines lenders are trained to use to assess the institution’s risk.
 Affordability has more to do with your lifestyle and how much money you want to preserve in your budget to enjoy life.
 If you like to travel or are a sports enthusiast, include the relative expenses in your budget.
 “House poor” is a term people use to refer to putting so much money into a house that there is little left for anything else.

 9. Who Will Help You Find a Home?